-The bill amends s.
+The PCB amends s.
 394.656, F.S., and converts the Statewide Grant Review Committee to the Statewide Grant Policy Committee.
 The Policy Committee will consist of the existing members of the Review Committee and the following representatives:

-- One representative of the Department of Veterans' Affairs; - One representative of the Florida Sheriffs Association; - One representative of the Florida Police Chiefs Association; - One representative of the Florida Association of Counties; - One representative of the Florida Alcohol and Drug Abuse Association; - One representative of the Florida Council for Community Mental Health, and - One administrator of a state-licensed limited mental health assisted living facility.
+- One representative of the Department of Veterans' Affairs; - One representative of the Florida Sheriffs Association; - One representative of the Florida Police Chiefs Association; - One representative of the Florida Association of Counties; - One representative of the Florida Alcohol and Drug Abuse Association; and - One representative of the Florida Council for Community Mental Health.

 The Policy Committee will serve as the advisory body to review policy and funding issues that help reduce the impact of persons with mental illnesses and substance use disorders on communities, criminal justice agencies, and the court system.
-The bill requires DCF to create a grant review and selection committee which will be responsible for evaluating grant applications and selecting recipients.
+The PCB requires DCF to create a grant review and selection committee which will be responsible for evaluating grant applications and selecting recipients.
 The grant review and selection committee will notify DCF of its selections.

 Currently under s.
 394.656, F.S., only a county or a consortium of counties may apply for a grant under the Program.
-The bill amends this section to additionally allow a county planning council or committee to designate a not-for-profit community provider or a managing entity to apply for a grant.
-A not-for-profit community provider and a managing entity must have express, written authorization from the county to apply for a grant to ensure local matching funds are available.
+The PCB amends this section to allow a not-for-profit community provider designated by the county planning council or committee, in addition to a county or consortium of counties, to apply for a grant.
+A not-for-profit community provider must have express, written authorization from the county to apply for a grant to ensure local matching funds are available.

-The bill amends s.
+The PCB amends s.
 394.656, F.S., to authorize DCF to require, at its discretion, an applicant to conduct sequential intercept mapping for a project.
-The bill defines sequential intercept mapping as a process for reviewing a local community's mental health, substance abuse, criminal justice, and related systems and identifying points of interceptions where interventions may be made to prevent an individual with a substance use disorder or mental illness from penetrating further into the criminal justice system.
+The PCB defines sequential intercept mapping as a process for reviewing a local community's mental health, substance abuse, criminal justice, and related systems and identifying points of interceptions where interventions may be made to prevent an individual with a substance use disorder or mental illness from penetrating further into the criminal justice system.